mawd2003/mawd2003/README.md

 - 👋 Hi, I’m @mawd2003
 - 👀 I’m interested in Programming and Web developing
-- 🌱 I’m currently learning frond end
+- 🌱 I’m currently learning front end
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...